 \subsection{Experimental Results}

+\paragraph{H1: Success Rates.} \pdfdiff{For the simulation experiments, we evaluate our method on the RoboTwin 2.0~\cite{robotwin2.0} benchmark using the more challenging multi-task setting (in contrast, the official leaderboard trains a separate policy for each task), and the results for two data settings are summarized in Table~\ref{tab:robotwin}.
+Compared to the strong baseline Pi0.5~\cite{DBLP:journals/corr/abs-2504-16054}, our method achieves a state-of-the-art average success rate across all scenarios.
+More detailed results can be found in Appendix~\ref{app:experimental-results}.}

-\paragraph{H1: Success Rates.} We test two baseline methods and our method under three scenarios: seen task and background (six tasks), unseen task (five tasks), and unseen background (six tasks).
-Detailed explanations are as follows: \begin{itemize}[leftmargin=*, topsep=0pt] \item \textbf{Seen Tasks \& Backgrounds}: three pick-and-place tasks (e.g., grasp tomato using left arm), two daily-life tasks (e.g., flip dice using right arm), and one bimanual task (lift the basket).
+For real-world experiments, we test two baseline methods and our method under three scenarios: seen task and background (six tasks), unseen task (five tasks), and unseen background (six tasks).
+Detailed explanations are as follows: \begin{itemize}[leftmargin=*, topsep=0pt] \item \textbf{Seen Tasks \& Backgrounds}: three pick-and-place tasks (e.g., grasp the tomato using the left arm), two daily-life tasks (e.g., flip a dice using the right arm), and one bimanual task (lift the basket).
 The background we use is a cluttered office desk setup, featuring several computers situated behind the workspace. \item \textbf{Unseen Tasks}: three daily-life tasks (e.g., stack the bowl on the steamer using the left arm) and two semantic tasks (e.g., grasp the shortest bread using the left arm). \item \textbf{Unseen Backgrounds}: two pick-and-place tasks (e.g., grasp a tomato using the left arm) and four daily-life tasks (e.g., flip a dice using the left arm).
 For unseen backgrounds, we include a studio setup with a typical green screen and a daily workspace setting with two cupboards containing robot supplies, which exhibit reflective surfaces. \end{itemize}

 The success rates are shown in Table~\ref{tab:test_acc}.
 We find that our method achieves superior success rates over all three scenarios, demonstrating the effectiveness of our method.
+UniPi does not utilize heterogeneous robotic data, which restricts its generalization under limited demonstrations; VPP uses predicted features from a single denoising forward pass for action prediction, which leads to noise and instability—particularly in unseen environments.
 More details can be found in Appendix~\ref{app:experimental-results}.